AGKorson/WinAGI-GDS/README.md

 ### History:

-**alpha8.0:** First public release.
-All game-level functions (opening, importing, creating new from blank or template, managing setting and properties, rebuilding/compiling, etc) and basic resource management (adding/removing, renumbering, exporting, importing, previewing) are functional.
-The only working editor is the Logics editor.

-**alpha9.0:** Character Map dialog to allow insertion of extended characters is complete and integrated into logic editor.
-When upgrading version 2 wag files, logic source files are backed up before being converted.
+**alpha11.1:** Converting WinAGIv2 game files now add includes when game is first opened.
+Fixed some bugs in the logic compiler, the ReplaceAll function and resID mod function.

 **alpha11.0:** Snippets editor is complete.
 Beginning work on defines editor.
 Major change in handling of defines.
 What were previously treated as 'built-in' (for resource IDs), 'reserved' (variables, flags, constants reserved by AGI) and 'global' defines now use real include files that must be added to every file using #include directive.
 (In WinAGI VB no #include directives were needed, the defines were automatically added by the compiler.)
 With this change, all source files are self-sufficient and will compile in any AGI compiler (e.g. AGI Studio).
 WinAGI automatically updates the three include files, and will add/remove the #include directives to/from the source files automatically as well.
 Users can opt to disable the auto-include feature if they wish to maintain all defines manually.

+**alpha9.0:** Character Map dialog to allow insertion of extended characters is complete and integrated into logic editor.
+When upgrading version 2 wag files, logic source files are backed up before being converted.

+**alpha8.0:** First public release.
+All game-level functions (opening, importing, creating new from blank or template, managing setting and properties, rebuilding/compiling, etc) and basic resource management (adding/removing, renumbering, exporting, importing, previewing) are functional.
+The only working editor is the Logics editor.

 ---

 ### Licensing